 A recent study showed that it costs up to seven times more to attract a new customer than retain a current one.
-Loyal customers are also five times as likely to buy again and four times as likely to refer.
+Loyal customers are also three-and-one-half times as likely to buy again and five times as likely to refer.
 By contrast, 95% of customers will tell others about a bad experience and 87% will share good experiences.

 This all just goes to show that customer service can make or break a business.
 Customers who have to wait for days or go back and forth with emails and calls to get a question answered won’t hesitate to leave a bad review or trash a company on social media.

 With that said, we researched the best ticketing systems based on pricing for small businesses, ease of use, automatic ticket creation and sorting, and integration with third-party marketing.
 From the large field of contenders we checked out, the following six stood out, each for various reasons you can read about here.

 Freshdesk was created in 2010 after the founders’ frustrating customer service experience with a broken TV.
 Since then, the company has developed a variety of communication, sales, and marketing tools under the umbrella of Freshworks.
 Although Freshdesk can scale to support businesses of all sizes, its ease of use, affordable pricing, and enterprise-level automations make it a perfect choice for small businesses.

 Freshdesk’s star feature is a shared inbox that makes it easy for teams to sort, assign, and collaborate on tickets.
 The software automatically converts incoming email, voicemail, and even Twitter and Facebook support requests into tickets, and prioritizes and assigns them to the right agents.